openordu/ordu-ui/src/docs/readme.md

 or prayers, unique expressions they can pass on.

 ## What Does Public Mean?
+Public means:
+1. Free to contribute
+1. Free to modify
+1. Free to fork distinct copies.
+1. Free to use
+1. Free to distribute
+1. Not free to change these restrictions in copies, distributions, uses, modifications, or contributions.

 Check out the [License](/license.md) to find out.
 There's a summary section.

 ## Why isn't Wikipedia Good?